pololu/rpicsim/docs/Variables.md

     !!!ruby
     sim.var(:counter)

-Each variable also has a "shortcut" method by the same name.
+Each variable also has a method on the simulation object by the same name.
 This means that you can access the variable like this:

     !!!ruby
     sim.counter

-The shortcuts are also available in RSpec thanks to RPicsim's {file:RSpecIntegration.md RSpec integration}, so you can simply write `counter` in any of your RSpec examples:
+A shortcut is also available in RSpec thanks to RPicsim's {file:RSpecIntegration.md RSpec integration}, so you can simply write `counter` in any of your RSpec examples:

     !!!ruby
     it "drives the main output high" do